 Clients in the education space include big names such as Catholic Education Melbourne, the Ministry of Education in New Zealand and the Victorian Schools Building Authority, as well as a number of privately run schools in the area.

-“The care team are focussed on aged-care, healthcare and childcare.
+“The care team is focussed on aged-care, healthcare and childcare.
 They’ve completed projects both here, in Melbourne, and in Sydney.
-That is about 25% of the income of the business as the moment, but it’s rapidly expanding, particularly in aged-care and healthcare.”
+That is about 25% of the income of the business at the moment, but it’s rapidly expanding, particularly in aged-care and healthcare.”

 The most recent demographics suggest that aged-care is seeing particularly high demand, prompting Baldasso Cortese to build four aged-care facilities of over 120 beds in and around the Melbourne area to cater for the demand.